Frequently asked questions

 The utility requires you to sign an interconnection application and agreement.
 We may complete the application details on your behalf, but the homeowner must sign and return the agreement to the utility.
-They will also require you to provide proof of homeowners insurance.
+The utility may also require proof of homeowners insurance.

-When the system is ready to commission, a utility technician will change your meter to be able to record your excess solar power that flows to the grid.
+When the installation is completed, your electric utility provider will change your meter to be able to record your excess solar power that flows to the grid.

 Do solar panels resist hail?